vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

     - Cannot be larger than :m:`2^{63} - 1`, as we will use signed 64-bit arithmetic in the covenant script for comparison
     - Cannot be negative, as this will have no meaning in the context of the contract
-    - If equal to :m:`2^{63} - 1`, means that the price has risen above representable range
+    - If equal to :m:`2^{63} - 1`, it means that the price has risen above the representable range
-    - *Can* be zero, as to represent the case when the price fell below representable range
+    - *Can* be zero, as to represent the case when the price fell below the representable range

 Calculating liquidation target
 ##############################